amir-khoshdel-louyeh/docker-monitor-manager/README.md

 - Comprehensive CLI tools for system configuration, health checking, and maintenance.
 - Built-in help system (`dmm-help`) that provides detailed documentation for all commands.
 - Auto-update functionality (`dmm-update`) to easily upgrade to the latest version.
-- A conservative CLI helper (`dmm-doctor`) that can detect Docker and AppArmor issues and optionally help fix them on supported systems.
+- A guided CLI helper (`dmm-doctor`) that diagnoses Docker/AppArmor issues and reclaims memory held by orphaned containers when safe.

 ---